Planning the Course Syllabus

 - the instructional objectives of the course

-- attendance and plagiarism policies
+- attendance, plagiarism and student conduct policies

 - the grading policy, including a schedule for quizzes, papers, examinations, and the final examination, along with the relative weights that are assigned to each in determining the final grade